edeleastar/android-app-dev/topic04/pdf/a-navigation-within-apps.md

-###Navigation Principles
+Navigation Principles I

 We have already explored the primary Android UX.
 Here we focus specifically on navigation within an android application, examining some typical patterns.
-In a multiple activity application, there certain conventions the user may be expecting, which your application will be expected to follow.
+In particular, we explore navigation within a single application, which can yield some interesting and surprising subtleties.